50 Years at Dora House

 Jane Morgan MRSS

-"Walls that have listened for 50 years, cradling shadows and bronze alike"
+"Walls that have listened for 50 years, cradling shadows and bronze alike.
+My memory is of a fleeting angle of sun on the terrace, a moment of perfect stillness."

 Creating a Home for Sculptors